ClickCease

 What are Doorbell Cameras?

-How video doorbells and camera doorbells workCamera doorbells, which are sometimes referred to as smart doorbells or video doorbells, are high-tech electronic devices that include a doorbell button and a small camera, encased together into one single gadget.
-It will look a lot like a traditional doorbell, but with a lens usually positioned above the button.
+How video doorbells and camera doorbells workCamera doorbells, sometimes referred to as smart doorbells or video doorbells, are high-tech electronic devices that include a doorbell button and a small camera encased together into one gadget.
+They look a lot like traditional doorbells, but with a lens usually positioned above the button.

 The camera allows you to watch a live feed and make recordings when somebody is at your door.
 It is half doorbell, half security camera.
 New features are being added all the time too, such as two-way communication capabilities.